linzhi2013/MitoZ/INSTALL.md

     conda config --add channels bioconda
     conda config --add channels conda-forge

+### tips
+The download speeds from the above channels can be very slow, if this is the case to you, you can set other mirror channels, but make sure the `conda-forge` channel has the highest priority (the last one to be added), followed by `bioconda` channel.

+For example, in china, you can set:

+    conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/bioconda/
+    conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/cloud/conda-forge/

+Or,

+    conda config --add channels http://mirrors.ustc.edu.cn/anaconda/cloud/bioconda/
+    conda config --add channels http://mirrors.ustc.edu.cn/anaconda/cloud/conda-forge/

+but I cannot ensure using mirror channels will always work.
+Good luck!

 ## 2.2 Set up an isolated enviroment for MitoZ

 It is a good idea to install MitoZ into an isolated enviroment, e.g., `mitozEnv`.